- Donor-Advised Funds

 The dollar amount charitable sponsors hold and manage in donor-advised funds.
-Some charitable sponsors manage other types of funds, such as field-of-interest funds and designated funds.
+Some charitable sponsors also manage other types of funds, such as field-of-interest funds and designated funds.
 This report is limited to assets in donor-advised funds.

-A tax-exempt organization registered with the IRS and recognized under Section 501(c)(3) of the Internal Revenue Code.
-Donations to a charitable organization are tax-deductible to the donor, when the donor claims deductions on income taxes for the year in which the donation is made.
-A charitable organization serves broad public purposes in educational, religious, scientific and artistic fields, among others, as well as the relief of poverty and other public benefit activities.
+A tax-exempt organization registered with the IRS and recognized under Section 501(c)(3) of the Internal Revenue Code (IRC).
+Donations to a charitable organization are tax-deductible to the donor when the donor claims deductions on income taxes for the year in which the donation is made.
+A charitable organization serves broad charitable purposes in educational, religious, scientific and/or artistic fields, among others, as well as providing social wellbeing and public benefit activities.
 In the context of this report, a charitable organization can be either a charitable sponsor of donor-advised funds or the recipient of a donor-advised fund grant.

 A tax-exempt charitable organization that manages donor-advised funds.
-Charitable sponsors provide services to ensure that potential grant recipients are qualified charitable organizations and administer donor-advised funds to ensure compliance with all applicable laws and regulations.
-A charitable sponsor may also be called a sponsoring charity or fund sponsor.
+Charitable sponsors conduct due diligence to ensure that potential grant recipients are qualified charitable organizations and administer donor-advised funds to ensure compliance with all applicable laws and regulations.
+A charitable sponsor may also be called a sponsoring charity or donor-advised fund sponsor.

-A tax-exempt organization that raises funds from the public.
-Most Community Foundations, both trust and corporate forms, qualify as publicly supported charities under IRC 509(a)(1) and 170(b)(1)(A)(vi).
-It is a philanthropic institution with a long-term goal of engaging many separate donors to carry out charitable interests for the benefit of residents of a defined geographic area, typically no larger than a state.
+A Community Foundation is a tax-exempt organization that raises funds from the public.
+Most Community Foundations qualify as publicly supported charities under IRC Sections 509(a)(1) and 170(b)(1)(A)(vi).
+It is a philanthropic institution with a long-term goal of engaging many individual donors to carry out charitable interests for the benefit of residents of a defined geographic area, typically no larger than a state.

 Compound Annual Growth Rate

 The compound annual growth rate is a useful measure of growth over multiple time periods.
-It can be thought of as the growth rate that gets you from the initial value to the ending value if you assume that the value has been compounding over the time period.
+It can be thought of as the average annual growth rate over a set time period if you assume that any gains are reinvested.

-Amount a donor gives to a donor-advised fund when establishing the fund or adding money to it.
+Assets a donor gives to a donor-advised fund when establishing the fund or adding funds.

 An account administered by a charitable sponsor that is used for philanthropic giving.
-A donor-advised fund allows donors to establish and fund the account by making irrevocable, tax-deductible contributions to the charitable sponsor.
-Donors then recommend grants from those funds to other charitable organizations.
+A donor-advised fund is a giving vehicle that donors can establish and fund by making irrevocable, tax-deductible contributions to the charitable sponsor.
+Donors retain advisory privileges and may recommend grants from those funds to other charitable organizations.
 All recommendations are non-binding on the charitable sponsor, which retains exclusive legal control over contributed assets.

-A transfer of assets from a donor-advised fund to a qualified charitable recipient.
+A transfer of assets from a charitable organization to a qualified charitable recipient.